CU-ADCL/CU-ADCL.github.io/posts/dmupp-2025/dpfrl-generative-models.md

 > Not many actually!
 >
-> -Particle count $K$: more increases compute and memory usage, but better handles multi-modality and approximates of the posterior distribution.​
+> - Particle count $K$: more increases compute and memory usage, but better handles multi-modality and approximates of the posterior distribution.
-> -Soft‑Resampling $\alpha$: higher leads to importance sampling; lower leads to more exploration to avoid particle collapse.​
+> - Soft‑Resampling $\alpha$: higher leads to importance sampling; lower leads to more exploration to avoid particle collapse.
-> -MGF feature count $m$: captures more higher-order information from the particle moments.
+> - MGF feature count $m$: captures more higher-order information from the particle moments.

 ### What are the trade‑offs?